kubernetes/website/docs/getting-started-guides/kops.md

 in an S3 bucket.
 S3 permissions are used to control access to the bucket.

 Multiple clusters can use the same S3 bucket, and you can share an S3 bucket between your colleagues that administer the same clusters - this is much easier than passing around kubecfg files.
+But anyone with access to the S3 bucket will have administrative access to all your clusters, so you don't want to share it beyond the operations team.

 So typically you have one S3 bucket for each ops team (and often the name will correspond to the name of the hosted zone above!)